raeeba/Red-Team/Documentation/README.md

+# Project Documentation
-Here you will find the project documentation, such as :
+Here you will find all the project documentation, such as :
 * Deliverables (1-7),
   - Deliverables from the 420-436-VA System Development course
 * Project Management,